flyonspeed/TronView/README.md

 4) run the setup.sh script to finish install.
 This will setup serial port (if not allready setup), and install python libraries needed.

-go into the TronView by typing
+go into the TronView folder by typing

 `cd TronView/util/rpi`